Skip to main content

 Normalization behavior

-normalizeAuthCapabilities() in src/shared/config.ts guarantees that both auth namespaces are always resolved.
+normalizeAuthCapabilities() in src/shared/config.ts guarantees that all three auth namespaces are always resolved.

 If both plugins auth keys and the auth key are omitted entirely, the normalized result is: